VILLASframework/documentation/docs/controller/protocol.md

 The Git repository is available at: http://git.rwth-aachen.de/acs/public/villas/controller

-The puporse of VILLAScontroller is the orchestration of IC in distributed lab setups.
+The purpose of VILLAScontroller is the orchestration of IC in distributed lab setups.
 This includes the following tasks:

-- managment: instantiation, deletion & discovery
+- management: instantiation, deletion & discovery
 - monitoring: status?
 - control: start, stop, pause, reset, resume, shutdown